-Rosie Underwood’s job is busier than most, as the fashion and beauty director for OK!
-Magazine she runs a pretty busy schedule and yet amongst the chaotic world of print deadlines, Rosie finds her solace in sport.
+Rosie Underwood’s job is busier than most.
+As the Fashion and Beauty Director for OK!
+Magazine, she runs a pretty busy schedule and yet amongst the chaotic world of print deadlines, Rosie finds her solace in sport and fitness – primarily yoga.

-Rosie, what sort of things does your role as fashion and beauty director entail?
+What does your role as Fashion and Beauty Director entail?

-I produce and style a six-page main fashion shoot every week, I try and test all the new beauty innovations and write three features on Fashion, beauty and wellness.
+I produce and style a six-page main fashion shoot every week, I try and test all the new beauty innovations and write three features on fashion, beauty and wellness.
 I get all the information I need from launches that take place throughout the week.
-There’s always something new to learn about and with OK! being a weekly magazine I try and absorb it all like a sponge!
+There’s always something new to learn about and with OK! being a weekly magazine, I try to absorb it all like a sponge!

-What’s your favourite part of working for Ok!?
+What’s your favourite part of working for OK!
+Magazine?

 When work is busy, how do you use sport to relax?

 Yoga has saved me there.
-Ignoring your body at stressful times is so counter productive.
-Practicing Yoga means that you can easily rationalise intense work situations as the practice does as much for your mind as it does your body.
-I’m also a lover of water sports whether that’s surfing, SUPing or sailing.
+Ignoring your body at stressful times is so counter-productive.
+Practising yoga means that you can easily rationalise intense work situations as the practice does as much for your mind as it does your body.
+I’m also a lover of water sports, whether that’s surfing, SUPing or sailing.
 It’s not just the hobbies themselves that relax me, it’s the lifestyle that comes as part of a package deal with them.
-There’s nothing that makes me happier than driving down to the sea after a busy week and chucking on a wetsuit!
+There’s nothing that makes me happier than driving down to the sea after a busy week and chucking on a wet suit!

 How did you discover yoga and fitness?

-We’ve read your big on ethical brands, why is it so important to be ethical?
+We’ve read that you're big on ethical brands.
+Why is it so important to be ethical?

 What are your top tips for picking fashionable activewear?

 Keep it ethical.
-Never go for something cheap because it looks good, you have to rely on active wear being way more durable than you would a blouse you throw on for work each day.
+Never go for something cheap because it looks good, you have to rely on women's activewear being way more durable than you would a blouse you throw on for work each day.
 If a palette works for you in your day wear, the chances are it won’t translate the same way onto skin-tight active wear so always try things on and experiment.
-Longer leggings always work to elongate a figure and make sure it fits comfortably.
-That age-old saying is so true, the best thing a girl can wear is confidence, so make sure you feel good in what you’re wearing.
+Longer leggings always work to elongate a figure but make sure they fit comfortably.
+That age-old saying is so true, the best thing a girl can wear is confidence, so make sure you feel good in what you’re wearing!